A Beginner's Guide to Buying a Weight Set

 - Bounce - Some types are designed to bounce for added intensity.

-Browse all medicine balls
+shop all medicine balls

 Barbell sets and weight plates often come with weighted plates of varying sizes that can be added alone or together depending on how much you can lift safely.